abhishekmishra/nanograd-lua/Notes.md

 ![plot#3: graph of the expression with labels](plots/plot3-with_grad.png)

-# 6. Part 4: Manual Back-propagation
+# 6. Part 4: Manual Back-propagation of an Expression

 * We can start with `L` in the expression above.
 And calculate the derivative of L w.r.t L, which will be one.
 This can also be demonstrated by calculating